Skip to main content

 If you are part of a mixed age couple who is able to make a new claim for pension credit due to the exception explained above and you currently get tax credits then:

 • If you have a change of circumstances that ends your tax credits award, you will not be able to make a new claim for tax credits.
-You may be able to make a claim for pension credit.
+If you have not yet had your tax credits closure notice or migration notice, you may be able to make a claim for pension credit.
 Our understanding is that you are not prevented from claiming universal credit but if you do, you will not be able to claim pension credit and you may receive more money via pension credit than universal credit.
 If you are in this situation you should get specialist welfare rights advice before claiming either pension credit or universal credit.

 Back to top